bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 authenticated user account.

-To indicate that it supports client identity, the server must issue a `WWW-Authenticate` response-header with a `client` scope to an unauthorized request to `POST /tag`.
+To indicate that it supports client identity, the server must issue a `WWW-Authenticate` response-header with a `client` mode to an unauthorized request to `POST /tag`.
 It must provide the following endpoints:

 - [POST /tag](#post-tag)